ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/intervalLengthSum.md

 └────┴───────┴─────┘
 ```

-In this example, the arguments of the `Float32` type are used.
-In this case, the function returns a value of the `Float64` type:
+In this example, the arguments of the Float32 type are used.
+The function returns a value of the Float64 type.

+Query:

 ``` sql
 SELECT id, intervalLengthSum(start, end), toTypeName(intervalLengthSum(start, end)) FROM fl_interval GROUP BY id ORDER BY id;